-The Code 3 Podcast is hosted by Scott Orr and comes to you from the mountains of Northern Arizona.
+The Code 3 Podcast is hosted and produced by Scott Orr and comes to you from sunny Phoenix, Arizona.

-Scott is an award-winning journalist (Emmy, Edward R. Murrow, Associated Press) who has covered Fire/EMS/Police for most of his 30+ year career in news.
-He’s worked around the country in both TV and print.
-During that time, Scott has covered hundreds of stories about firefighters and done dozens of ride-alongs.
+Scott is an award-winning journalist (Emmy, Edward R. Murrow, Associated Press) who covered Fire/EMS/Police for most of his 35-year career as a newsman.
+He’s worked around the country in both TV and print journalism.
+During that time, Scott covered hundreds (maybe thousands) of stories about firefighters and did dozens of ride-alongs.

-By the way, yes–his voice is screwed up: he has Parkinson’s disease.
+By the way, yes–his voice is not what it once was: he has Parkinson’s disease.

 But he is determined not to let that stand in the way.